wacncontent/CustomizeTool/removeCommentOutput2/articles/automation/automation-backup.md

 # Backing up Azure Automation

-When you delete an automation account in Windows Azure, all objects in the account are deleted including runbooks, modules, settings, jobs, and assets.
+When you delete an automation account in Microsoft Azure, all objects in the account are deleted including runbooks, modules, settings, jobs, and assets.
 The objects cannot be recovered after the account is deleted.
 You can use the following information to backup the contents of your automation account before deleting it.

 ## Runbooks